 To address nylon’s inherent challenges, initiatives such as project EFFECTIVE try to find alternatives for plastics.
 Nylon is a great candidate to be substituted by bio-materials.
 For example, AMNI Soul Eco – the first biodegradable nylon yarn – is part of a new generation of sustainable yarns that are changing the fashion world.

-Combined, these innovations (recycling and biomaterials) offer viable solutions to the nylon industry’s challenges and provide opportunities for more environmentally friendly materials.
+Combined, these innovations – recycling and biomaterials – offer viable solutions to the nylon industry’s challenges and provide opportunities for more environmentally friendly materials.

 The recycled cotton process starts with natural textiles such as shirts or jeans being broken down into raw materials in a textile recycling factory.
-This recycled cotton is then spun back into yarn and fibers, often used to make new garments or other textiles.
+This recycled cotton is spun into yarn and fibers, often used to make new garments or other textiles.

 Advantages of recycled cotton

-- Recycling cotton means that no new cotton plants need to be harvested, vastly reducing water and contaminants released into the environment.
+- Recycling cotton means no new cotton plants need to be harvested, vastly reducing water and contaminants released into the environment.

-- Even though quality may not be up to par with traditional cotton, recycled cotton can find a new life in countless applications, including those typically relegated to lower-quality materials like insulation, mop heads, and stuffing.
+- Even though quality may not be par with traditional cotton, recycled cotton can find a new life in countless applications, including those typically relegated to lower-quality materials like insulation, mop heads, and stuffing.

 Challenges of recycled cotton